milestogo/reform/handbook/source/motherboard/attiny.rst

 Lid Sensor
 ----------

-The ATTiny also senses if the lid is open or closed.
-A hall effect sensor is connected to pins 3 and 4 (analog input).
+The ATTiny senses if the lid is open or closed using the hall effect sensor (Honeywell SS495A).
 The lid is considered closed when a magnet is close to the sensor.
 The ATTiny outputs the string "lid_open" via its serial port which can wake the i.MX6 up from sleep.

 Flashing the Firmware
 ---------------------